 Pricing level options

-Part of a business's marketing and pricing strategy is to offer different pricing levels to customers.
+Part of a business's marketing and pricing strategy is to offer different pricing levels to customers, based on the price elasticity of their demand, as well as their willingness to pay.
 This can be achieved within Xero by creating a duplicate item for each price level and changing the selling price.
 However, it could make tracking inventory value and quantity slightly more complex.

 With TradeGecko there are three default price levels available: wholesale, buy and retail, plus the option to add an unlimited number of price levels.
 Each customer can have a default price level, and there is no need to duplicate identical items for different price levels.
-This feature saves time, and keeps customers happy.
+This feature saves time, and keeps customers happy and allows businesses to capture the maximum revenue possible from each customer group.

 It’s essential for businesses with multiple locations to track available stock levels and values at each place, ensuring they can fulfil orders as required.
 Unlimited stock locations can be set up in TradeGecko.
 This feature is not currently available in Xero.